Fungus: Characteristics

 Most fungi lack an efficient system for the long-distance transport of water and nutrients, such as the xylem and phloem in many plants.
 To overcome this limitation, some fungi, such as Armillaria, form rhizomorphs, which resemble and perform functions similar to the roots of plants.
 As eukaryotes, fungi possess a biosynthetic pathway for producing terpenes that uses mevalonic acid and pyrophosphate as chemical building blocks.
 Plants and some other organisms have an additional terpene biosynthesis pathway in their chloroplasts, a structure that fungi and animals do not have.
 Fungi produce several secondary metabolites that are similar or identical in structure to those made by plants.
 Many of the plant and fungal enzymes that make these compounds differ from each other in sequence and other characteristics, which indicates separate origins and convergent evolution of these enzymes in the fungi and plants.

 Diversity

 Fungi have a worldwide distribution, and grow in a wide range of habitats, including extreme environments such as deserts or areas with high salt concentrations or ionizing radiation, as well as in deep sea sediments.
 Some can survive the intense UV and cosmic radiation encountered during space travel.
 Most grow in terrestrial environments, though several species live partly or solely in aquatic habitats, such as the chytrid fungi Batrachochytrium dendrobatidis and B. salamandrivorans, parasites that have been responsible for a worldwide decline in amphibian populations.
-These organisms spend part of their life cycle as a motile zoospore, enabling them to propel itself through water and enter their amphibian host.
+These organisms spend part of their life cycle as a motile zoospore, enabling them to propel themselves through water and enter their amphibian host.
 Other examples of aquatic fungi include those living in hydrothermal areas of the ocean.